zanderfilet/zanderfilet.github.io/_projects/1_project.md

 </div>

 <p>
-When you stand far away and zoom in down a street, the lens narrows its field of view...
+When you stand far away and zoom in down a street, the lens narrows its field of view.
+This compresses perspective: objects that are actually separated by large distances along the street appear stacked closely together, making the scene look flattened.
+Buildings, lampposts, and people at different depths seem almost the same size.
 </p>

 ---